Skip to main content

 Claude / Anthropic

-The practical implication: a video strategy designed purely for Google AI Overviews (maximize YouTube text layers) will underperform for ChatGPT (where Bing-indexed written content matters more).
-An integrated approach, video supported by written content indexed on your own website, covers more platform surface area.
+The practical implication: a strategy designed purely for Google AI Overviews (maximize YouTube text layers) underperforms for ChatGPT (where Bing-indexed written content matters more).
+An integrated approach โ€” video supported by written content indexed on your own website โ€” covers more platform surface area.
+We cover the full surface map in how to create content that ChatGPT actually trusts.
+Need a tailored map? support@theanswerengine.ai.

 The Short-Form Video Trap Most Businesses Fall Into